Rail transport in Guernsey: Second World War

+Miniature railway

+The only railway service currently running on Guernsey is the Sausmarez Manor Miniature Railway line, which first opened in 1985 and runs a quarter of a mile loop through some woodland.
+The engine is a BR class 25 outline 7¼" gauge 4-4wPH named 'Remus', which was a 1989 home build by a Mr T. Leigh.

 Alderney

 The Alderney Railway provides a rail link of approximately 2 mi, with a regular timetabled service during the summer months and at seasonal festivals including Easter and Christmas.
 It is now the only working railway on the Channel Islands to provide a public transport link.
 It is also one of the oldest railways in the British Isles, dating from 1847, and carried Queen Victoria and Prince Albert as the first 'official' passengers in 1857.